luischang07/luischang07/README.md

 ![header](https://capsule-render.vercel.app/api?type=cylinder&height=175&color=0:4392a9,100:ae3e42&text=LuisChang&reversal=false&textBg=false&fontAlignY=44&fontAlign=44&animation=fadeIn&desc=One%20in%20a%20Million&descAlign=54&section=header&descAlignY=77)

-I have experience in software development, focusing on Java, Laravel, databases, and web development with HTML, CSS, node-js, and JavaScript.
-Additionally, I have worked with Android Studio for mobile application development and I have basic knowledge of Python and C#
+I have experience in software development, focusing on Java, vue, TypeScript, relational databases, and web development with HTML, CSS, Node.js, and JavaScript.
+Additionally, I have worked with Android Studio for mobile application development and have experience with Python, Laravel and C#.

 My goal is to continue improving my programming skills and expanding my knowledge in areas such as artificial intelligence and advanced web development.